bryandodd/bryandodd.github.io/docs/scripts/pgp/pgp.md

 # A quick PGP primer ...

+!!! abstract "Skip to the walk-through ..."

+    Use the "Creating Your Keys" heading link on the right side of the page to skip directly to the key generation walk-through.

 ## What even is "PGP" ?

 If you've ever been curious about (or needed to know) how to encrypt files for security, PGP (or *Pretty Good Privacy*) is a simple and elegant solution - but can be a little intimidating if you've never used it before.
 Cryptography is a very deep subject with more rabbit holes than Reddit at 11 PM, and I wouldn't even be able get you all the way there myself.
 Forunately, there are a plethora of excellent resources available online if you're so inclined.
 This will only cover the basics, but it will be enough to actually enable you to use it.